rmrresearch/GhostFragment/docs/source/developer/design/overview.rst

 :numref:`fig_gf_arch` shows the high-level architecture of GhostFragment.
 The unifying theme of all fragment-methods is that they strive to approximate one large computation via a series of smaller computations.
-How one goes from the input (the colliquial "molecule" and "basis set") of the large computation, to the inputs of each smaller computation is handled by the "input driver" component.
+How one maps the target system to sub-computations is handled by the "input driver" component.
 Once we know the inputs for the smaller computations the "Engine" is used to run the smaller computations.
-Once GhostFragment has all the subsystem properties, GhostFragment combines them to approximate the property for the larger system.
+Given the results of the smaller computations, GhostFragment approximates the property of interest for the larger system.

 Input Driver Overview
 =====================